ldavid432/chat-cleanup/README.md

 ## Known issues
  - When the chatbox is reloaded the scroll bar will jump slightly (this *should* just be visual)
+ - If you leave a chat channel then those names will no longer be removed